Drug Addiction Facts And Statistics

 - Good support and monitoring from parents

 - Community resources

 - Healthy relationships

 Keep in mind that this is not an exhaustive list of the many factors that could contribute to or protect against addiction.

 Drug Addiction Treatment

 Statistics on treatment tend to refer to substance use disorder, which means they include both drug and alcohol addiction together.
-The 2016 NSDUH showed that about 21 million Americans aged 12 or older (7.8 percent) needed treatment for substance use.
-However, only about 3.8 million Americans (1.4 percent) received treatment, which shows that many people still needed treatment.
+The 2019 NSDUH showed that about 21.6 million Americans aged 12 or older (7.8 percent) needed treatment for drug addiction and substance use dependence.
+However, only about 4.2 million Americans (1.5 percent) received treatment, which shows that many people still needed treatment.